You’ve seen pictures of amazing architecture, beautiful beaches, and mouth-watering food. Now it’s time to experience all of this for yourself!

 But with so many attractions to choose from, deciding where to go can be a bit overwhelming.
-To help you out, I’ve compiled a list of 11 top attractions and things to do in Lagos that are worth exploring.
+To help you out, I’ve compiled a list of 11 Best and Fun Things to Do in Lagos that are worth exploring.

 Things To Do In Lagos

 The Ponta da Piedade is one of the Lagos attractions with marvelous views of the Atlantic Ocean.
 Its name means “Point of Mercy“, which relates to an interesting legend about how it received that name.

 Legend says that there was once a shipwrecked crew washed ashore by stormy weather.
 As they cowered in fear from the raging waves crashing against the rocks, they began to pray for mercy, and their cries were heard by God who led them to this place.

 I don’t know if that’s true or not, but the most interesting part of this place is definitely the rock formation with holes and grottoes formed by erosion.

 The huge cliffs jut out into the Atlantic Ocean, creating one of Portugal’s most dramatic landscapes.
 The viewpoint at its top offers spectacular panoramic views over Lagos and its bay.

 The beach in this area is famous for its crystal clear waters, rock pools, and white sands where you can relax and take in the view.
 In addition, the place has a very relaxed vibe to it, perfect for just wandering around or having a drink at any one of its many spaces.

 Also, do not miss the chance to see the holes at low tide because they turn into large tunnels that connects the huge rocks.